eric-barch/betbot/README.md

 ## Disclaimer

-While sportsbooks can't prevent you from gathering publicly available data, acting on that data is another matter.
-Placing bets requires an account with their service, and signing up involves agreeing to their terms and conditions.
-These terms invariably prohibit the use of automated tools to inform betting decisions.
-Using this bot to actually _place_ bets constitutes a violation of the terms set by the sportsbook, breaching the contract you agreed to and potentially exposing you to legal action. **Do not do this.** This project is an exercise in programming and data analysis, not a get-rich-quick scheme.
+While sportsbooks can’t stop you from scraping publicly available data, they can stop you from acting on it.
+Placing bets requires creating an account and agreeing to their terms and conditions, which always prohibit the use of automated tools to inform betting decisions.
+Using this bot to actually place bets violates the contract that _you agreed to_. **Do not do this.** This project is purely for fun, not for making money.
+I am not responsible for anything you do with this code.

+Casinos are powerful, and [the mob built Vegas](https://en.wikipedia.org/wiki/History_of_Las_Vegas#1930%E2%80%931941:_Hoover_Dam_and_the_first_casinos).
+If you cheat, you could end up in legal trouble or worse — sleeping with the fishes.
+The _dead_ fishes.